aquilesC/aquiles.me/content/cumulative culture.md

 For earlier groups of humans, [[egalitarian societies explain diveristy in hunter-gatherer groups]], which could further increase the accumulation of knowledge and cooperation among people.

-> The shift from an acnestral hierarchical, female-dispersal sstem to a multilocal, egalitarian one would provide the selective context for expanded social networks, cumulative culture, and cooperation among unrelated individuals.
+> The shift from an ancestral hierarchical, female-dispersal system to a multilocal, egalitarian one would provide the selective context for expanded social networks, cumulative culture, and cooperation among unrelated individuals.
 > [@dyble2015]